Skip to main content

 Interest

-Debt transfer
+Debt buyout

 When you transfer a debt from one bank to another because they offer better terms.
 In Clatri: